 Many credit card issuers are allowing customers to opt into financial relief programs online.
 These programs are a convenient way to access short-term relief.
 But it could come with a long-term cost as many cardholders will continue to see interest accrue.
 With the average credit card interest rate sitting at 16.05%, cardholders might find more cost-effective relief through other options.

 Cardholders who are having difficulties can get assistance through American Express’s financial hardship program.
 Eligible cardholders have the option to enroll in a short-term payment plan, which provides relief for 12 months, or a long-term plan, which can provide relief for either 36 or 60 months.

 If you enroll in the short-term plan, you might be able to continue putting new purchases on the card but with a reduced spending limit.
 If you are participating in the long-term plan, you will not be able to use the card.
-With both plans, you will not need to reapply for your card after “successfully complet[ing]” the program, according to the company’s website.

 While these factors do not have as much of an impact on your credit score as a delinquent account does, it could still signal to other lenders that you might be having some financial hardship.

 Bank of America cardholders who have trouble paying credit card bills can request a credit card payment deferral by calling the number on the back of their card.